UoM-Robotics-Society/HackABot2024/extraterrestrial_rover/README.md

 > These will be the only batteries you are given so don't drain them all before the final demo

-Only 1 teams can test at a time in the arena.
+Only 1 team can test at a time in the arena.

 Useful links to information, websites and examples can be found in the [info](info) folder.